I’ll be back to flesh out this UI/UX portfolio page in the near future, as time allows. –Stay Tuned, Kris

 For a website that will list cards of art items for sale, I made wireframes for the usual reasons (to introduce a design, take notes, and make changes).

-Here’s the tablet-sized (portrait orientation) for the wireframe.
+Here’s a tablet-sized (portrait orientation) version of the wireframe.

 - It shows how some main navigation links will have room to appear outside the flyout menu,

-- and some of the Grid Area assignments will change,
+- and some of the Grid Area assignments will change (triggered by media query),

 - and some features of the footer will no longer be hidden.

-This 3D device rendering is just a fun visualization to make, and they usually get the most enthusiasm from clients and end users, probably because it’s less abstract and more tangible.
+This 3D device rendering is a fun visualization to make, and can generate the most enthusiasm from clients or end users.
+Probably because it’s less abstract and more tangible.